The endless possibilities and choices you need to make for your house can get extremely overwhelming.

 Let’s dive in!

-A brick exterior is a slightly different material than you might think of when it comes to siding.
+A brick exterior is a slightly different material when it comes to siding.
 Traditionally, brick isn’t something you would ever add to your house after it is built.
-But today, it can prove cost-effective to add brick if you like how it looks.
-One reason beyond looks, that you might choose brick is the long lifespan and advantages of a product that is basically maintenance-free.
+But today, it can be cost-effective to add brick if you like the way it looks.
+Additionally, brick can ensure a longer lifespan than most materials and can prove to be advantageous in many ways.

 Cost: Brick Siding can be very expensive to install as it is quite labor-intensive.
 The cost to brick a house could be up to $28 or more per square foot.

-Lifespan: One of the big advantages of spending more on brick siding is that it lasts a long time.
-You can expect it to last a lifetime and, in some cases, more than 100 years.
+Lifespan: One of the big advantages of spending more on brick siding is that it lasts a long time up till 100 years or more.

 Engineered wood is a traditional wood alternative.
 It’s made up of mostly wood with some additives to help make the finished product better.
 The additives make engineered wood fire-resistant, water-resistant, and safe from insects (a problem many people can have with wood siding).
-Another positive is the extended warranty that often comes with this product.
+Additionally, engineered wood typically comes with extended warranty.
 The only downside to this type of siding is that unlike wood, it can’t be painted or stained.
-The color that you choose for installation is the color for the life of the product.
+This means that switching it to another color can be a hassle.

 Cost: Engineered wood will, on average, cost around $5 – $10 per square foot.
 In some areas, you’ll find it to be slightly cheaper than wood, and in other areas, it is more expensive.